smit4k/.dotfiles/README.md

 - gtk 3.0

 > [!WARNING]
-> neofetch has been discontinued and it is no longer reccomended to use it.
+> neofetch has been discontinued and it is no longer recommended to use it.
 >
-> I reccomend [fastfetch](https://github.com/fastfetch-cli/fastfetch) as an alternative.
+> I recommend [fastfetch](https://github.com/fastfetch-cli/fastfetch) as an alternative.
 (It is much faster and better)